Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-The hyperbolic boundary generators of $J_k$ all have distinguished base points.
-We assign the $c_k$ image of the distinguished point on $a_{k_1,2}$ and $a_{k+1,3}$ as the distinguished base point on the new boundaryngunerators of $J_{k+1}$.
-We also observe that the hyperbolic boundary generators of $J_{k+1}$ are all directed so that their attracting fixed points are smaller than their repelling fixed points.
+\newl The hyperbolic boundary generators of $J_k$ all have distinguished base points.
+We assign the $c_k$ image of the distinguished point on $a_{k_1,2}$ and $a_{k+1,3}$ as the distinguished base point on the new boundary generators of $J_{k+1}$.
+We also observe that the hyperbolic boundary generators of $J_{k+1}$ are all directed so that their attracting fixed points are smaller than their repelling ones.
 When $k=q-1$, we reach the group $J_q$, representing $Q_q'$.